khoan/resume/content/_index.md

 # Khoa Nguyen

 <div id="deets">
   <a class="link dim" href="tel:+61403561212">0403 56 12 12</a>, <a class="email link dim" href="javascript:void(0)" onclick="document.location = 'mailto:'+this.innerText.split('').reverse().join('')">moc.liamtoh@neyugnaohkuuh</a><br>
   Busby, New South Wales<br>
   Australian citizen, Own transport
 </div>

 ## Summary

-Over a decade of combined working exposure in requirement analysis, designing, implementing, testing and maintaining various static websites and web applications using **Ruby**, PHP, Perl, **HTML**, **CSS**, SASS, **Javascript**, JSON, Apache, Mysql, Postgres, MongoDB, Elasticsearch, XML on a Windows XP/Vista/7 development platform; C, C++, BASH scripting, Vim, GNU utilities on a RedHat Linux development platform; and Ruby on Rails 2-5, Capistrano, Cucumber, Rspec, Apache, Passenger, Pow, NodeJS on a Mac OS  development platform.

-### Highlights

-* Expertise in analyzing, designing, implementing, testing, and technical writing software applications
-* Sound knowledge of Rails, strongly BDD focus: Ruby, Cucumber, Rspec, Capistrano
-* Experience in Amazon Cloud Infrastructure
-* Expertise in LAMP stack web technologies & tools such as Linux, Apache, Mysql, PHP/Perl
-* Sound knowledge of MVC design pattern
-* Expertise in designing user friendly and rich Web based application
-* Expertise in querying & manipulating data with XML, JSON, CSV
-* Experience in System Reverse Engineering
-* Good Knowledge of Object Oriented Analyses & Design
-* Working Knowledge of XP, Agile Software Development Model
-* Well equipped with all aspects of Software Development Life Cycle
-* Experience in technical troubleshooting
-* Experience in performance optimization
-* Good interpersonal, and oral/written communication skills
-* Multi development platform: Linux, Mac OS, and Windows XP/Vista/7
+I'm a full stack solution provider, who can take a complex web application concept from start to finish, in a cost effective manner.

+I love to get my hands dirty with the ongoing design improvements, and evolution of the concept to secure the best possible outcome.

 ### Academic Qualification